 - It’s live.
 Every answer reflects your current books, not last week’s export.

 - It’s conversational.
-Ask the follow-up immediately — “now break that down by customer” — instead of rebuilding a view.
+Ask the follow-up in the same chat — “now break that down by customer” — instead of rebuilding a view.

 - Pick your core numbers.
 Decide the handful you review every month (profit, cash, top expenses, aging).